 Do Not Be Confused by Logical Processors

-Logical processors are basically the amount of threads you have on your CPU.
-Every core essentially has as single thread.
-However, on CPU with multi-threading technology (i.e Intel Hyper-threading), they can have 2 threads per core.
+Logical processors are the number of threads you have on your CPU.
+Every core has a single thread.
+However, CPUs with multi-threading technology (i.e., Intel Hyper-threading)Hyper-threading) can have two threads per core.

-The number next to the field marked as “Logical Processors” is 8 since the processor in question here, i.e the Intel Core i7-7700HQ, offers hyper-threading and thus has 2 threads per physical Core.
+The number next to the field marked as “Logical Processors” is eight since the processor in question, i.e., the Intel Core i7-7700HQ, offers hyper-threading and thus has two threads per physical Core.

 ii.
 Through the System Information App

 The second method is to press the Windows Key + R to open the “Run” dialog box.
 Type “msinfo32” and press Enter.